 A member of Actors' Equity Association, Stephen has performed internationally at the Adelaide Fringe Festival in South Australia; professionally with the Nevada Conservatory Theatre, Nevada Theatre Company, and Sacramento Music Circus; and locally with Amarillo Little Theatre, Merely Players, and TEXAS Musical Drama.
 He has worked with such notable actors as Sandy Duncan, Sally Struthers, GW Bailey, Steve Vinovich, James Barbour, Mark Zimmerman, Michael Tylo, and John Schuck.
 Stephen has directed professionally for Project Shakespeare in Las Vegas, and Shakespeare in the Canyon for the Texas Panhandle Heritage Foundation.
 He also serves as a critic/clinician for UIL One-Act Play, and a respondent for the Kennedy Center/American College Theatre Festival.

 Teaching and Related Service Stephen specializes in acting, voice, and movement technique.
 He teaches Acting, Voice & Movement, Script Analysis, Stage Combat, and Introduction to Theatre at WT.

 Research and Creative Activity Stephen is an Associate Teacher for The Expressive Actor (www.expressiveactor.org), an organization created by Michael Lugering which combines acting, voice, and movement training into a cohesive exploration of human expression.
-He is also certified in stage combat with Dueling Arts International in the unarmed, single rapier, and rapier & dagger disciplines.
+He is also a certified combatant with Dueling Arts International in the unarmed, single rapier, rapier & dagger, and broadsword disciplines.